jmablog/jamovi-worksheets/01-Descriptive-Data/Jamovi-Descriptive-Data.md

 ## Download the data files

-Download **all** the Jamovi data files from Weblearn and save them somewhere you can easily access them.
+Download **all** the Jamovi data files from [GitHub](https://github.com/jmablog/jamovi-worksheets) and save them somewhere you can easily access them.

 Jamovi uses the '.omv' file extension, which is a custom file format.
 Unlike other file formats, you might not be able to double-click these as a shortcut to open them in Jamovi - don't worry, you just need to open Jamovi first, then open them from within Jamovi.

-If you want to use the same data files on both your own computer and a university computer, either save them to a USB memory stick you can plug in wherever you are working, or save them into your [university Google Drive](https://student.londonmet.ac.uk/webmail/) account.
-To use Google Drive offline on your computer, install [Google Backup & Sync](https://www.google.com/drive/download/).

 ## First look at Jamovi